jeffrom/logd/WORK.md

 - [X] index isn't being written to disk, probably other issues too
 - [ ] test suite that runs the same set of tests with different configurations, but also supports expected failures in some cases
-- [ ] subscribers are not removed when their connection closes
+- [X] subscribers are removed when their connection closes
 - [X] test suite should also include system-level tests with coverage
 - [ ] large benchmarking suite
 - [ ] after the tests are solid, go through all the code and reorg
 - [ ] finish command set, including STATS, REFUSE, ACCEPT
 - [ ] REPLICATE can just call READ internally for now, later it should have a different protocol
-- [ ] documentation with many use cases, event log, pub sub, replication, changing master
-- [ ] CONTRIBUTORS.md
-- [ ] after tests and refactoring, optimize. shoot for 0 allocations and do as little work as possible.
-Also make sure sendfile is being used.
 - [ ] make consistency guarantees configurable. fast by default but also force disk flush before returning success if that's desired.
 - [ ] audit all panics: we should only panic when there's a fatal error.